-The Year 7 Arts provides experiences via the Arts strands of: Drama, Music and Visual Art.
+In Year 7 students experience the Arts via the strands of: Drama, Music and Visual Art.
 Study in the Arts engages, inspires and enriches our students, exciting the imagination and encouraging them to develop their creative and expressive potential.
-All students will engage in a full year study of Music and a semester each of Visual Art and Drama.
+All students will engage in a full year's study of Music and a semester each of Visual Art and Drama.